wtesler/UniversalAdapter/README.md

 If you want to add and remove many models at the same time, you simply create a `Section` and call `add(section, tag)` or `remove(tag)` respectively.

-You can add listeners to individual models or to entire model classes.
+Any class wishing to receive events from the list items can implement Listener.

-See an example [here](app/src/main/java/will/tesler/asymmetricadapter/AsymmetricAdapterActivity.java) of it's simple use in an Activity.
+See an example [here](app/src/main/java/will/tesler/asymmetricadapter/UniversalAdapterActivity.java) of it's simple use in an Activity.

 -Will Tesler